Gavin Grimm on Supreme Court Move: 'In It For the Long Haul'

 On the Monday call, organized by Grimm's counsel at the American Civil Liberties Union, he said the situation has added to the normal stresses of a senior year, "gearing up for college and adulthood."
 He will very likely graduate before this question is now settled, though his legal team said that will not make the case moot because there are legal mechanisms to address wrongs that have happened to plaintiffs in the past.

-Grimm also lamented that younger transgender kids will be left "in limbo for an extended period time" by the Supreme Court's decision not to hear the case now, though it seems inevitable that the nation's highest court will issue its first ruling addressing transgender rights in the near future.
+Grimm lamented that younger transgender kids will be left "in limbo for an extended period time" by the Supreme Court's decision not to hear the case now, though it seems inevitable that the nation's highest court will issue its first ruling addressing transgender rights in the near future.
 Several other courts around the country are considering cases that hinge on similar issues, with many lawyers making arguments that transgender people are protected by the Constitution's promise of equal protection under the law as well as bans on sex discrimination.

 Nearing graduation, Grimm also said that his feelings about what the case is about have evolved in the past two years, as fights over transgender rights have moved to the center of America's culture wars.
 "It’s not just about bathrooms," he says.
 "It's about the right for trans people to exist in public spaces."